Browse Journals and Peer-Reviewed Series

 The International Undergraduate Journal For Service-Learning, Leadership, and Social Change (Journals)

 Governors State University Open Portal to University Scholarship (OPUS) is pleased to publish the International Undergraduate Journal for Service Learning, Leadership, and Social Change (ISSN 2572-8903) beginning with Volume 6, Fall 2016.
+The journal ceased publication in Fall 2020 with Volume 10 Issue 1.

 To view all issues, please click on "Browse" in the left sidebar.